GOM Player

 GOM Player is a media player for Microsoft Windows, developed by GOM & Company.
 With more than 100 million downloads, it is also known as the most used player in South Korea.
-Its main features include the ability to play some broken media files and find missing codecs using a codec finder service.

-The word gom (곰) means "bear" in Korean, and as such the icon of GOM Player looks like a bear's paw.
+The player has been known to install malware.

 GOM Player has a free version and a paid version.
 The paid version name is GOM Player Plus, and it allows video playback without advertisements and includes additional features such as simpler configuration.